Tinkerlad0/forthward/Lab1.md

 #### Question 3 : With the current code, if you had LEDs on both PC9 and PC10, and you went to switch PC10 on or off, the PC9 port would be reset to zero.
 How might you change the code to ensure that the settings for one port did not influence the existing settings for others

 Well I appear to have beaten the questions here.....
 My code will only affect individual pins when changing pin state.
+The original code writes a value directly to the ODR which will replace the existing vlaue.
+This will modify all of the pins on the port, whereas in my code only the pin I am interested in will be modified.
+ This is because I read in the original state of the